jimmiejackson414-zz/just-go/README.md

-# just-go
+# justGo
-A web application utilizing the Homeaway API, MongoDB for user login, and Materialize for the front end framework.
+A team project for the UT Coding Bootcamp